denten-books/plain-text/5-screen.md

 Where Bergson believed the telegraph to translate continuous "analog" experience into discrete "digital" snapshots, the Swedenborgian mystic sees it as a model of communication that maintains fidelity to the hidden order of a well-differentiated and discrete universe.
-The intuitions from one model to another are completely reversed.
+The intuitions are completely reversed from one model to another.
 In this way, when arguing in opposition to sine-wave telegraphy in 1905, Donald Murray, whose alphabet would become the basis for modern character encodings like ASCII and UTF-8, displays a similar bias against analog quantities, which for him, cannot capture complex human